What is ESY-mapping?

 A work in progress

 The ESY-MAP is the result of combining two existing tools: ESIA Mapping developed by the NCEA and the ESIA Barometer, developed by SAIEA.
 Before 2019, these mapping tools have been applied over 40 times in many different countries.
 Each application brought new lessons about the tools’ effectiveness.
 This led to regular updating and revising, and finally the integration of the two tools into the ESY-MAP.
-In the coming years the application and improvement of the ESY-MAP will continue.
-The development of a comparable tool for Strategic Environmental Assessment is also in the planning.
+This new version was piloted several times in 2020, and has now been finalised for further application.
+The development of a comparable tool for Strategic Environmental Assessment is also in preparation.

 What is needed to run the ESY-MAP?